Fleet Commander: Responsibilities

 The previous post of Assistant Chief of the Naval Staff (Training)/Flag Officer Sea Training was disestablished in May-June 2020.
-It was superseded by Commander Fleet Operational Sea Training, and in the process the senior Sea Training officer was regraded downwards from a Rear Admiral to a Commodore.
+It was superseded by Commander Fleet Operational Sea Training, and in the process the senior Sea Training officer was regraded downwards from a rear admiral to a commodore.

 The British Army equivalent is Commander Field Army.
-The RAF's Deputy Commander (Operations) is the close equivalent of the two positions.
+The RAF's Air and Space Commander is the close equivalent of the two positions.